-In Figure 8 we plotted the coding ratio $f=M{\rm opt}/N$ and storage capacity α as a function of network size for various sequence lengths.
-If we apply these results to the situation in the hippocampal CA3 region of rats and a sequence length of Q=8, we find for a network size of N=240,000 a synapses-per-neuron constraint of $c_mN=10,000$ synapses per cell and plasticity resources r=1, the optimal pattern size to be about 1500 cells.
-As a consequence, the storage capacity is about $\alpha=1.2$ minimal sequence per synapse at a cell, which corresponds to about 1600 full sequences of length 8 stored in the network.
+In Figure 8 we have plotted the coding ratio $f = M{\text{opt}}/N$ and storage capacity $\alpha$ as a function of network size for various sequence lengths.
+If we apply these results to the situation in the hippocampal CA3 region of rats and a sequence length of Q = 8, we find for a network size of $N = 240\,000$ , a synapses-per-neuron constraint of $c_m N = 10\,000$ synapses per cell and plasticity resources r = 1, the optimal pattern size to be about 1500 cells.
+As a consequence, the storage capacity is about $\alpha = 1.2$ minimal sequence per synapse at a cell, which corresponds to about 1600 full sequences of length 8 stored in the network.
 Interestingly the firing threshold we obtain is 55, which is approximately the same as that assumed by Diesmann et al. (1999) for cortical synfire networks.

-To summarize, this letter provides a simple rule of how to choose pattern size and threshold in order to optimize storage capacity under biologically realistic constraints such as low connectivity and similar amounts of silent and nonsilent synapses.
+To summarize, the present paper provides a simple rule of how to choose pattern size and threshold in order to optimize storage capacity under biologically realistic constraints such as low connectivity and similar amounts of silent and non-silent synapses.
 From that, one can conclude that sequence completion in the recurrent network operates far below maximal information content.
 To put it more positively, information seems to be redundantly distributed over a large number of synapses, which seems consistent with the picture that memories are stored in a way that is robust against synaptic noise and some variability of morphological plasticity.